mennamamdouh/Building-a-Flexible-Discount-Engine-for-a-Retail-Store-with-Scala/README.md

 * __`DiscountEngine`__: Has the main flow of the program.
     * Reading the orders' data from a `csv` file
     * Parsing each line as an object of __Order__ datatype
-    * Applying a list of qualifying and calculation rules paris to each order
+    * Applying a list of qualifying and calculation rule paris to each order
     * Calculates the final discount of the order
         > Final discount is the average of the top 2 discounts.
     * Finally storing orders with *the price before discount* and *the final price after applying the discount* into an `Oracle table`.